Signs of Mold Damage in Your Bathroom

 Many materials found in homes burn quickly, fostering the fire to leave a great deal of damage behind it.

-If you have never experienced a house fire in your Deerfield Beach home, you may feel as though the chances of a fire actually occurring are slim.
+If you have never experienced a house fire in your Deerfield Beach, FL home, you may feel as though the chances of a fire actually occurring are slim.
 According to the NFPA, every year over 358,000 house fires happen.
 Compared to the number of residential homes in Florida alone, that number can seem small.
 However, that number can easily increase, making it important to remain vigilant and take preventative measures.
 There are many fire hazards commonly found in a home, though here are the top five:

 50% of fires in 2019 began in the kitchen.
 This is due to the number of heating appliances found as well as the number of accidents that occur.
 Leaving a flammable item by a hot stove or accidentally causing a grease fire are both accidental culprits.
 Overloading a cooking appliance or reaching unsafe temperatures are also sources of fires.